09/05/2024

 07919 668816

-The Isle of Wight Coast Path runs (as you would expect) right around the coast of the Isle of Wight.
+The Isle of Wight Coastal Path runs (as you would expect) right around the coast of the Isle of Wight.
 It is not an ‘official’ National Trail but a fine example of a route set up and maintained by the local authorities.
 As it is a circular walk you can start and finish where you like, but most people choose Cowes as it is the main ferry port for the island.
 Expect cliffs, high moors, rocky bays and sandy shores.

 Military Road, Brighstone, Grange Chine, Isle of Wight PO30 4DA